 What Is Eye Cancer?

-Primary eye cancer, meaning it originates in the eye, is very rare.
+Primary eye cancer, which is cancer that starts in the eye, is rare.
 It can start inside the eyeball, on the surface of the eyeball or in the skin cells of the eyelid.
-Cancer that starts within the eyeball is called intraocular cancer.
+Cancer that starts in the eyeball is called intraocular cancer.

 Other types of eye cancer include:

 - Intraocular melanoma (uveal melanoma): This is the most common type of eye cancer.
-It usually develops in the choroid (a layer of blood vessels) or ciliary body (produces aqueous fluid filling the eyeball and controls the shape of the eye’s lens for focusing).
+It usually develops in the choroid (a layer of blood vessels in the eye) or in the ciliary body (an area of the eye that makes fluid that fills the eyeball and controls the shape of the eye’s lens for focusing).

-- Intraocular lymphoma: This is usually a type of non-Hodgkin lymphoma that begins in the eyeball.
+- Intraocular lymphoma: This is usually a type of non-Hodgkin lymphoma that starts in the eyeball.

 - Choroid tumors: Tumors can grow in the choroid, the layer of blood vessels supporting the retina.
-Tumor types include melanoma (a malignant tumor), choroidal nevus and choroidal osteoma, which are benign tumors.
+Tumor types include melanoma (a malignant tumor), choroidal nevus (a benign tumor) and choroidal osteoma (a benign tumor).

 - Lacrimal gland tumors: These tumors grow in the glands that produce tears.

 - Retinoblastoma: This is the most common primary eye tumor in children.
-It is extremely rare in adults.
+It is very rare in adults.

 Eye cancer is rare and requires specialized care.
-Ocular oncologists use the latest technologies to provide advanced care for eye cancer.
+Ophthalmic oncologists are physicians are specially trained in treating eye cancer.
+At Northwestern Medicine, they use the latest technologies to provide advanced care for eye cancer.